nuagenetworks/nuage-kubernetes/kubernetes-standalone-deployment/kubernetes-1-installation.rst

           hostPath:
             path: /etc/kubernetes/pki/

-7. Update the following parameters in **nuage-kubernetes/daemonset-templates/nuage-node-config-daemonset.yaml** file as per your environment configuration:
+7. Update the following parameters in **nuage-kubernetes/K8s-1-14-daemonset-templates/nuage-node-config-daemonset.yaml** (or) **nuage-kubernetes/K8s-1-18-daemonset-templates/nuage-node-config-daemonset.yaml** file as per your environment configuration and the kubernetes version:

 ::